noelpinto47/noelpinto47/README.md

-- 👋 Hi, I’m @curiouslumber
+- 👋 Hi, I’m Noel Pinto
-- 👀 I’m interested in flutter app dev and web dev projects
+- 👀 I’m interested in Software Engineering, Agile, DevOps
-- 🌱 I’m currently learning using git and developing a website in a team
+- 🌱 I’m currently learning Cloud and AI
-- 💞️ I’m looking to collaborate on creating apps and websites.
+- 💞️ I’m looking to collaborate on Software and AI Projects
-- 📫 How to reach me : You can send me an email at noelpinto47@gmail.com
+- 📫 How to reach me?
+At noelpinto47@gmail.com
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: The meaning of my name is 'Joy', and in French 'Joyeux Noël' means Merry Christmas ;)

 <!---
 curiouslumber/curiouslumber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.